 This two-day symposium brings together academics, artists and researchers to explore drone cultures from multiple perspectives and practices with the aim of generating dialogue across disciplinary boundaries to better understand the diversity of drones and drone cultures.
 How has drone vision influenced contemporary visual culture?
 How do practices, aesthetics, techniques and technologies move back and forth between military and non-military contexts?
 How have artists, writers and filmmakers critiqued, adopted and innovated drone technologies?
 How have drones changed how power is exercised and experienced?
 What cultures have sprung up around drones in conservation, activism, amateur photography and other contexts?
 How are drones and other remote sensing systems shaping and shaped by our desires and imaginaries?
 What does the proliferation of drones mean for the future of the human?

-This symposium is funded by an Australian Research Council Discovery Early Career Researcher Award and hosted by the UNSW School of Arts and Media.
+This symposium is funded by an Australian Research Council Discovery Early Career Researcher Award and hosted by the UNSW Media Futures Hub.

-Drone Cultures acknowledge and pays respect to the Traditional Custodians of the land on which we work and live, particularly the Bedegal, Bidjigal and Gadigal Peoples, and their elders past, present, and emerging.
+Drone Cultures acknowledge and pays respect to the Traditional Custodians of the land on which we work and live, particularly the Bedegal, Bidjigal and Gadigal Peoples, and their elders past and present.
 Sovereignty was never ceded, and the struggle for justice continues.